Counselling vs Psychology vs Therapy: What’s the Difference?

 Christina’s approach

-Christina is a counsellor with formal training in psychology, social work and human services, and over a decade of experience.
-She is not a registered psychologist; what she brings is clinical understanding combined with genuine intuitive insight, so the work can hold both the practical and the deeper layers of what you are carrying.
+She is not a registered psychologist, and she does not diagnose or prescribe.
+What she brings is clinical understanding combined with genuine intuitive insight, so the work can hold both the practical and the deeper layers of what you are carrying.
+If counselling sounds like the right fit, you can read more about Christina’s background and what shaped the way she works.

 Still not sure what you need?

 A short, honest conversation is the quickest way to work it out.
-If counselling is not the right fit for your situation, Christina will say so and help point you in the right direction.
+Book the free 15-minute assessment, and if counselling is not the right fit for your situation, Christina will say so and help point you in the right direction.
+There is nothing to lose by asking.

-Book the free 15-minute assessment
+Book the free 15-minute assessment →

 A few quick questions